Skip to main content

 If our old and current ways of doing things don’t work, what makes Scrum different?
 We’ve organized the key principles and ideas behind Scrum into 4 parts.

 Here’s an overview of each area.
-Do get more details our complete Scrum summary (get full 15-page summary here)!
+Do get more details from our complete 15-page Scrum summary.

 Teams